albar965/littlenavmap-manual/src/en/OPTIONS.rst

 ''''''

 ``IVAO`` or ``VATSIM``.
 Depends on the format used by your private network.
-Try both options if unsure.
+Try both options if unsure or you see strange effects like all aircraft pointing to the north.

 .. _web-server: